 My Canadian license is invalid in Mexico!
 The other means of availability is knowing someone who has personal access to it.

-I started my search via Google keywords and carefully crafted inquiries on social media platforms, which led to a number of responses that did nothing to add any clarity to the matter, no easier to comprehend.
+Starting my search via Google keywords and inquiries on social media platforms led to several responses that did nothing to add any clarity to the matter, nor easier to comprehend.
 Yes, I know being a man means I’m not good with details, but it was a real mess!
-For instance, Google returned a bunch of places outside Mexico that’ll import here, claiming that it’s legal for them to export it here; (however, it might not be legal to import the products!).
+For instance, Google returned a bunch of places outside Mexico that will import here, claiming that it’s legal for them to export it here; (however, it might not be legal to import the products!).

-Social media responses were a real #clusterf**k as some responders claimed they were located in Mexico but acted as the ‘middle person’ or a distributor for the manufacturer, while others were located out of the country.
+Social media responses were a real #clusterf**k as some responders claim they were in Mexico, but act as the ‘middle person’ or a distributor for the manufacturer while others were outside of the country.

-They were more than happy to take my money and process the order with the manufacturer, which after much prodding on my part, I discovered could be located anywhere and the aforementioned issues surrounding customs clearance reared its ugly head.
+They were more than happy to take my money and process the order with the manufacturer which, after much prodding I discovered could be located anywhere and the aforementioned issues surrounding customs clearance reared their ugly head.

-I received a plethora of responses from people that are into the MLM game, which provided absolutely no value to my quandary, and in fact, it only made it worse!
-Eventually, I had to block them on all my social media platforms, and it’s disheartening how the old MLM or ‘networking business opportunity’ model has quickly permeated the CBD industry.
-It seems that unsavory cliques were only interested in signing me up as a distributor, and/or unable or unwilling to provide any qualitative information on the shipping of their products.
-It was also interesting to see on social media how many other members or representatives from these MLM organizations were being warned off by other social media groups or members due to a variety of situations.
+Like others, I receive a plethora of responses from people that are into the MLM game, which provide absolutely no value to my quandary, and in fact, it only makes it worse!
+I now block them on all my social media platforms, and it’s disheartening how the old MLM or ‘networking business opportunity’ model has quickly permeated the CBD industry.
+Unsavoury cliques are only interested in signing me up as a distributor, and/or unable or unwilling to provide any qualitative information on the shipping of their products.
+It is also interesting to see on social media how many other members or representatives from these MLM organizations are being warned off by other social media groups or members because of a variety of situations.